Antonis Parayios: Personal life

-Parayios is married to Kyriaki, whose origin is from Asia Minor.
+Parayios was married to Kyriaki, whose origin is from Asia Minor.
 He was one of the 23 veteran football players of AEK who were honored at the opening of the Agia Sophia Stadium.
+He died on the morning of 28 November 2023, at the age of 94.
+Prior to his death he was the oldest living veteran footballer of AEK Athens.